tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ## Installation

-For the moment this Plug-in is marked as “private” which means that it does not appear in the "Plugin Gallery".
 The installation process is as follows (note that this differs for desktop vs mobile devices)...

 ### Desktop